carloslfu/tribe-tech-test/README.md

   - [x] Implement video recording
 - [ ] Implement video save:
   - [ ] The user save the video with a "Save" button on the Record Window and it should be uploaded to Firebase Storage
   - [ ] When a video is uploaded to firebase storage it metadata should be saved on Firebase Realtime Database.
-Metadata: user name, user email, video link
+Metadata: user name, user email, and video link
 - [ ] Implement a video list on the Main Window:
   - [ ] Implement list
   - [ ] Implement Firebase Realtime DB subscription